J14567/HGT_2025/codes/README.md

 - `PaperConj2025_analysis.Rmd`
 This .R notebook regroup all the codes needed for the paper figures.
 This files is run after the alignement and parsing of the .fastaq then .sam files.

+**Bash files**
+- `downscaling.sh`
+Using seqtk lower the sequencing resolution of chosen fastq files.

 **python files**
 - `bwa_25.py`
+- 'analysis_downscaling.py' calculated the coverage of fastq files
 - `ecoli_25.py`
 <small> These python files are used for .fastaq aligned by BWA using `bwa_25.py` and their parsing automatized in a `ecoli_25.py` </small>